Background pattern

 • triptans (such as sumatriptan and zolmitriptan), used to treat migraine.

-These medicines may increase the risk of adverse effects; if you observe any unusual symptoms when taking any of these medicines at the same time as aripiprazol, you should inform your doctor.
+These medicines may increase the risk of side effects; if you notice any unusual symptoms when taking any of these medicines at the same time as aripiprazole, you should tell your doctor.

-Taking Aripiprazol Aurovitas with food, drinks, and alcohol
+Taking Aripiprazole Aurovitas with food, drinks, and alcohol

-This medicine can be taken regardless of meals.
-However, the oral solution should not be diluted with other liquids or mixed with any food before administration.
+This medicine can be taken with or without food.
+However, the oral solution should not be diluted with other liquids or mixed with food before administration.

 Alcohol consumption should be avoided.